A mattress is one of the most important things you can buy.

 The Simba Mattress is specially designed to suit a wide range of sleepers – no matter what position you sleep in.
 In addition, it’s intelligent cooling technology is great for keeping you cool and comfortable for a restful night’s sleep.

-Like the eve mattress, the Simba mattress also offers an amazing 200-night trial for you to see how much it can impact your sleep.
+Like the ev, the Simba also offers an amazing 200-night trial for you to see how much it can impact your sleep.

 - Comfort: 9.6/10